Rudolph Marcus, Nobel Laureate Ė The BNL Connection

-BNLers, particularly those in the Chemistry Department, cheered last week when the Royal Swedish Academy of Sciences announced that Rudolph Marcus has won the 1992 Nobel Prize in Chemistry for his work on electron-transfer theory, carried out over 30 years ago.
+BNLers, particularly those in the Chemistry Division, cheered last week when the Royal Swedish Academy of Sciences announced that Rudolph Marcus has won the 1992 Nobel Prize in Chemistry for his work on electron-transfer theory, carried out over 30 years ago.

 According to Chemistry Chairman Norman Sutin, some of the early definitive tests of Marcus's theoretical work were done here at BNL, and Marcus has continued his association with the Lab through the years.
 His last visit was in 1987, when he returned for his third and final three-week stay as a Haworth Distinguished Scientist.

 Marcus's Nobel Prize-winning work is a mathematical analysis of how the overall energy in a system of interacting molecules changes and induces an electron to jump from one molecule to another.
 It sheds light on many complex chemical reactions, including photosynthesis, corrosion and electrical conductivity in polymers.

 Marcus, a Canadian-born chemist now at the California Institute of Technology, was on the faculty of Polytechnic Institute of Brooklyn from 1951 to 1964.
 He started working on his electron-transfer theory in the early 1950s and soon discovered that out east, on Long Island, was a strong experimental program at Brookhaven on electron-transfer reactions.

 The Lab program had been started by Richard Dodson, now retired, then chairman of the Chemistry Division.
 Sutin came to Brookhaven in 1956 on a postdoctoral appointment to work with Dodson and joined the Chemistry staff in 1958.